 A yelp card in Uber Feed will allow you to browse photos and reviews of popular dishes of nearby restaurants.

 The idea is to have a set of information and experiences that are given to user while you’re in the car can make your ride better and more informed about your destination, Says Travis Kalanick Uber CEO.

 Nevertheless, the point is, it’s not that only Uber can implement such features to increase its engagement ratio.
-The purpose of this article is to make you aware that if you too own a mobile app, there are lots of possibilities that could expand your app as well.
+The purpose of this article is to make you aware that if you too own on-demand service app, there are lots of possibilities that could expand your app as well.

 What Uber discovered is that Nobody joyrides in an Uber, which is actually a true story.
 So Uber came up with a way to change it by helping its users beyond the transportation.
 This indeed makes lot of sense as it learn users’ routines and offers set of services based on it.

 Of course, anybody can accomplish these tasks out of Uber app, but this was the main purpose of Uber – to keep its users engaged within their app.
 “Increasing the time that Uber’s users spend within the Uber app would make the Uber more relevant,” Says Hulick, UX Designer of Uber.